-The first step in venous stasis ulcer treatment is always wound care.
+Wound care is often the first step in treating venous stasis ulcers.
 This can range from straightforward to complex depending on the case.
-It’s really important to control the swelling with adequate compression in most cases (except in cases where there is concomitant limb threatening critical limb ischemia…or peripheral artery disease).
-Your care provider should figure this out and advise the best form of compression.
+It’s very important to control the swelling with adequate compression in most cases (except in cases where there is concomitant limb threatening critical limb ischemia…or peripheral artery disease).
+Your care provider can aid in figuring this out and advise the best form of leg compression.

 It’s imperative that compression stockings fit properly, so in these cases, we often refer to an expert stocking fitter, especially if there are any needs for custom fitting.
-The patient is advised they will need compression every day, often indefinitely.
-In many cases, a procedure to seal the superficial incompetent veins contributing to this ulcer can result in rapid healing of the ulcer and fewer recurrences than if the procedures are not do not have an ablation procedure.
+The patient is advised they will need compression every day, often for many years to come.

 The Case for Earlier Venous Stasis Ulcer Treatment